Nova Scotia is a natural location for life sciences research

 A Crown Corporation, Perennia is a not-for-profit corporation with the mission to help farmers, fishermen and food processors be prosperous and profitable.
 They offer expertise in research, marketing and product development for products from the food sector – using waste streams and raw ingredients.

 Dalhousie University is one of Canada's leading research institutions with more 50 research chairs, and is the largest university in Atlantic Canada.
 Dalhousie University Medical School, a world-renowned, research-intensive institution, is home to some of the country's top researchers.
-The school is ranked number one outside the United States and number four in the world in an international survey of best universities for postdoctoral fellows.
 Its research departments provide support for clinical and applied research projects at the QEII Hospital.
 Main areas of research include cardiovascular, immunology, infectious diseases and neurology.

 National Research Council